-3Dinesh Manocha holds a joint appointment with the Electrical and Computer Engineering department, University of Maryland, College Park, USA and even animals, etc. Accurate trajectory prediction is crucial for safe navigation.
+Autonomous driving is an active area of research and includes many issues related to navigation [1], trajectory prediction [2], and behavior understanding [3], [4].
+Trajectory prediction is the problem of predicting the short-term (1-3 seconds) and long-term (3-5 seconds) spatial coordinates of various road-agents such as cars, buses, pedestrians, rickshaws, and even animals, etc. Accurate trajectory prediction is crucial for safe navigation.
 Furthermore, road-agents have different dynamic behaviors that may correspond to aggressive or conservative driving styles [5], [6], [7].
 While humans can very quickly predict different road-agent behaviors commonly observed in traffic, current autonomous vehicles (AVs) are unable to perform efficient navigation in dense and heterogeneous traffic due to their inability to recognize road-agent behaviors.